coskunccc/coskunccc/README.md

 - 👋 Hi, I’m @coskunccc
 - 👀 I’m interested in Java SDET
-- 🌱 I’m currently learning JAVA, SELENIUM, AUTOMATION
+- 🌱 I’m currently working on JAVA, SELENIUM, AUTOMATION projects
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...